Status

 Active

-This proposal has been in the works for decades.
+The proposal has a long history with many ups and downs.
 In 1966, International Nickel Company (INCO) acquired two federal mineral leases, one near Birch Lake and the other along the Spruce Road, right up to the wilderness boundary.
 In the 1970’s, concern over pollution led to a four-year moratorium on copper mining, and a state study into copper-nickel mining pollution risks.
 Low prices for copper and other metals cooled interest in the deposit, and it lay fallow for years.
 But these leases remained, and eventually sprang to life as Twin Metals Minnesota.

 In 2016, it looked like this proposal was dead, as the U.S. Forest Service and Bureau of Land Management refused to extend the federal mineral leases.
 However, the Trump administration reversed these decisions and gave the leases back to Antofagasta.
-In 2019, Antofagasta published a new mine plan of operations and submitted it to state and federal regulators for environmental review.
+As Antofagasta pushed for state and federal regulators to move forward with environmental review, environmental groups including Friends of the Boundary Waters Wilderness, Campaign to Save the Boundary Waters, and Northeastern Minnesotans for Wilderness brought a variety of legal challenges to the reinstatement of the leases, environmental review, and state mining rules.

 Key Timeline Events